connorrothschild/v4/src/routes/post/svelte-scrollytelling.md

 </Code>

-For this scatterplot, *let's set `foo` to correspond to each points' x position*, and *`bar` to correspond to their y positions*.
+For this scatterplot, let's set `foo` to correspond to *each points' x position*, and `bar` to correspond to *their y positions*.

-Here, we'll need some way to map "raw values" to "computed values"—that is, we want the value *9* (the highest in our dataset) to be at the upper bound of the chart.
+Here, we'll need some way to map "raw values" to "computed values"—that is, we want the number *9* (the highest in our dataset) to be at the upper bound of our chart.

 ### Scale the values!